Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Forcela de Pütia to Ütia Vaciara (1 hour)

 Following trail 4B and then 35, you’ll gently descend across slopping pastures, weaving through a string of timber huts.
-Our views were obscured by clouds, but on a nice day, Mount Fanes is clearly visible ahead.
+Mount Fanes is clearly visible ahead.

 The trail descends gently along a wide track, all the way to Ütia Vaciara.